arunbasilpaul/arunbasilpaul/README.md

 # ABOUT ME👇
 <div style="text-align: justify">
 I'm a Mechatronics Graduate from Universität Siegen who is passionate about creating safety-critical embedded systems, saving and bettering lives accessible to everyone.
-I enjoy working with Vivado, Vitis, OS, Hardware acceleration, programming (Verilog, VHDL, C, C++, Python) and Machine Learning.
-I have completed projects funded by the Govt. of India to find a new approach to traditional painting using drones.
 In my time at Universität Siegen, I developed an interest to FPGAs and have focused in developing solutions for medical devices such as a hardware OS for the TE0802 Zynq Ultrascale+, custom IPs for Hardware acceleration, memory allocation pattern recognition and pre-fetching for the past ✌️ years and counting.....
 </div>

 # Intersted Topics and Softwares
 - Digital Signal Processing
+- Vivado
-- Vivado & Vitis with HLS
+- Vitis with HLS
 - OS
 - Machine Learning